corymosiman12/ARPA-E-Sensor/services.md

 # Intro
 A service basically allows us to run a script immediately on boot without having to enter any commands.

+We will want to make sure that the services work on all of the Pi's, but we need to disable them until we are ready to deploy.
+This eliminates the service from running (collecting data) when we aren't testing / depoloying.
+SO, after we go through the following, make sure to run `sudo systemctl disable hpd_mobile.service`, which will prevent it from starting on boot.

 # Server Side
 1. On the pi, run the following to create a new file: `$ sudo touch /lib/systemd/system/hpd_mobile.service`.
 Edit that file by running `$ sudo nano /lib/systemd/system/hpd_mobile.service` and add the following: